7challa/KafkaSecurity/aws_msk_sasl_scram_setup_testing.md

 # Follow the below steps after post MSK setup.

+## 0. Setup a users in "Secrets Manager" and associate the secret in AWS MSK Cluster.

 1. Retrieve cluster details.
 Run the below command to get the Zookeeper Connection String

 ```